 Rubbing my eyes, I leaned back into my seat and watched the stars through the opposite window.
-Despite the tremendous speeds we were moving at, they remained virtually motionless, though they were red-shifted.
-Odysseus was decelerating, meaning that we were actually facing away from Kapteyn’s Star.
-I considered trying to look for the Sun, but I realized I was too tired to try.
+Despite the tremendous speeds we were moving at, they remained virtually motionless.
+Odysseus was decelerating, but I couldn’t look Sunward, lest I risk getting blinded by the monstrously powerful laser that was still pushing us.

 I shook my head, as if to try and get the thought out of my mind.
 I couldn’t be thinking of that, not now.
 I’d been asleep for five years, but I still wanted to sleep a while longer.